mathhulk/owostat.us/README.md

 Node.js and npm must be installed before you can use owostat.us.
 I also suggest that Yarn be used instead of npm for managing packages.
 * Execute `yarn` to install packages and generate a lock file
 * Execute `npm run start` to initialize owostat.us, which can be found on port 8999

+## Credit
+owostat.us was first created by [@itslukej](https://github.com/itslukej) and this repository used to be a fork.
+However, he has since taken down his repository and the project has been moved to this repository.
+The website is hosted by [@itsaderm](https://github.com/itsaderm) and is maintained by mathhulk.